-This is a character type who's usually smacked into the anime with all the subtlety of a bolt of lightning, and one of the most overplayed mass-produced character types in anime.
-It gets its name from "tsun-tsun" meaning aloof or standoffish, and "dere-dere", meaning love-struck.
+She's usually smacked into an anime with the subtlety of a bolt of lightning.
+Tsunderes are one of the most overplayed character types in anime.
+It gets its name from "tsun-tsun" meaning aloof or standoffish, and "dere-dere," meaning love-struck.
 So the idea is that the character goes from aloof and bitchy to warm and loving.

-- Red or blonde hair is common, but other (usually bright and warm) colors can happen as well.
+- Red or blonde hair is common, but other (usually bright and warm) colors can be present as well.

 - Eyes are drawn in the cat-like style, less rounded than more innocent characters.

-- Tend to blush a lot whenever anyone dares to imply that they have feelings for the main character.
+- They blush a lot whenever anyone dares to imply that they have feelings for the main character.

 - Has signature ways of huffing, sighing, and turning away angrily.

 Like I said before, the tsundere is so overdone.
 When I see an angry bratty girl with pigtails, I know right away that I'm not getting substance or depth in that character.
 Not usually, anyway.
 She's the typical "lady doth protest too much" character, acting harshly towards a character she likes, because she likes him.
 While this might be a fantasy wish fulfillment for some guys, it really means putting up with a girl who constantly berates you, until you are eventually, for inexplicable reasons, rewarded with affection . . . for putting up with all of it?
 There are easier ways to get laid, guys!
 And talk about unrealistic expectations.